google/temporian/docs/src/reference/temporian/internals/index.md

-# Internal Temporian modules
+# Internal symbols

-These modules are not part of the public API and are only displayed here for reference.
+These symbols are not part of the public API and are only displayed here for completeness.